-The statistic server computes the target statistic $S: \mathcal{R} \to \mathbb{N}0$, which simply counts cars on a given route.
-The statistic S is implicitly a function of time: S(r) can vary over time for each $r \in \mathcal{R}$.
-In this paper we study snapshots of S at some unspecified, yet fixed point in time t.
+When a vehicle passes through a tracking point, its license plate is recorded.
+The TP then transmits a report to a central statistics server for every vehicle that it records.
+The server can compute the target statistic $S: \mathcal{R} \to \mathbb{N}0$ , which simply counts cars on a given route, from these reports.
+The statistic S is implicitly a function of time: S(r) can vary over time for each $r \in \mathcal{R}$ .
+In this paper we will study snapshots of S at some unspecified, yet fixed point in time t.
 Notably, all probability distributions that are studied depend on t.
 The fact that we consider snapshots is no limitation: The attacker's advantage is then simply the maximum over her per-time-step advantages.

-The information about the traffic statistic at previous times is relevant to an attacker: The victim might be known to normally drive route r_1 during rush hours, but divert to r_2 if a certain intersection is congested.
+The information about the traffic statistic at previous times is relevant to an attacker: The victim might be known to normally drive route $r_1$ during rush hours, but divert to $r_2$ if a certain intersection is congested.
 In that situation, knowing whether or not said intersection was congested 20 minutes ago has an impact on the adversaries knowledge on the situation right now.
 However, the analysis conducted in this paper extends to situations where an attacker has knowledge about the last T time-steps for some fixed T. It merely affects the probability of vehicles colliding on IDs (see below).

-The reports to the central server can expose license plate data to a central location.
+The reports to the central server are of interest.
+If the reports of tracking points to the server include licence plate information, they expose sensitive data to a central location.
+This is undesirable from both a privacy as well as a security perspective.
 As a result, one usually anonymizes this data in some way.

-A typical strategy is to replace the license plate with some random identifier.
+A typical pseudo-anonymization strategy ((swa, 2024; Gao et al., 2019)) is to replace the license plate with some random identifier.
 Here, TPs transmits an opaque ID to the server instead of the license plate.
-As long as the same vehicle is always assigned the same opaque ID, the server can compute the same statistic.
-We do not consider how to implement such an assignment.
-Instead, we assume that there exists a binding of IDs, drawn from a set \mathcal{U} to license plates.
+As long as the same vehicle is always assigned the same opaque ID, the server can compute the same statistic from this data.
+There are various ways in which such a mapping can be implemented (for example (swa, 2024) uses a hash function).
+We do not consider those approaches in this paper.
+Instead, we assume that there exists a binding of IDs, drawn from a set $\mathcal{U}$ to license plates.

-We assume this mapping of license plates to IDs is temporary: Each time an ID is assigned, this binding has a time to live (TTL) T. The TTL determines for how many hops a license plate is tracked.
-In particular, the routes $r \in \mathcal{R}$ that will be recorded have length at most T. Because of this, we will (abusing notation) assume that \mathcal{R} consists only of sequences of length at most T and is, in particular, finite.
+The mapping of license plates to IDs defined in this way is of a temporary nature: Each time an ID is assigned to a license plate, this binding has a time to live (TTL).
+The TTL determines for how many hops a license plate is tracked.
+It is always initialized to constant value $T \in \mathbb{N}$ and decremented for every vertex on the path that the given vehicle visits.
+In particular, the routes $r \in \mathcal{R}$ that will be recorded have length at most T. Because of this, we will (abusing notation) assume that $\mathcal{R}$ consists only of sequences of length at most T and is, in particular, finite.